carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 `Datasets` and `Runs` page also from the options that we see in the main part of this summary page.
 The first part of this summary describes the datasets that we provided as input.
-The second one is the information of the process (when we ran the program) that `BiGSLICE` carry out with our data.
+The second one is the information of the process (when we ran the program) that `BiG-SLiCE` carry out with our data.

 If we click into the `Runs` field on the left or the `run-0001` blue button on the **Runs** main section, we will jumpo to the page that give us the information